klavins/EE546_W25/EE546_W25/Lectures/Intro.md

     - Computer code

 - Mathematical knowledge
-    - Knowledge that arises from assumptions through possibly complex reasoning
+    - Knowledge that arises from assumptions through reasoning
     - E.g. there an infinite number of prime numbers

 Q: What are examples of each of these types of knowledge?

+Q: Can you think of other types of knowledge?